Determination of the moments of the proton charge density: Evaluation of systematic errors

 The only experimental source of systematics corresponds to the error on the moment originating from the systematic errors of the measurements.
 It propagates to the moments through the systematics of the fit parameters and is determined by shifting upwards or downwards each parameter value with its systematic error.
 This leads to $2^4$ possible shifted parameter configurations for which the corresponding moments are determined and compared to the unshifted reference value.
 The error reported in the seventh column of Tab.~\ref{Momres} is the arithmetic average of the single difference evaluations.

 The other systematics are specifically attached to the integral method {\it i.e.} do not have an experimental origin {\it per se}.
 The first of them corresponds to the under- or over-estimation of the moments due to the truncation of the form factor integral.
 It is obtained from the comparison of the infinite (third column of Tab.~\ref{Momres}) and truncated moments (second column of Tab.~\ref{Momres}) and is reported in the eighth column of Tab.~\ref{Momres}.
 The second is the error intrinsic to the fit function, that is the bias generated on the fit parameters from the model itself.
-The error evaluation method consists in generating $G_E(k^2)$ pseudo-data at the exact $k^2$ of experimental data but with a form factor value centered on the fit value $G_f(k^2)$.
+The error evaluation method consists in generating {form-factor} pseudo-data at the exact $k^2$ of experimental data but with a form factor value centered on the fit value $G_E(k^2)$.
 Each pseudo-data is then distributed according to a Gaussian with variance corresponding to the statistical error of real data.
-The resulting pseudo-data set is fitted with the function of Eq.~(\eqref{kellymodel}) to provide new paremeters that are used to compute truncated moments.
-The procedure is repeated 5$\times 10^4$ times to generate the distributions of the moments from pseudo-data sets whose mean values are compared to the real data moments to yield the fit function systematics reported in the ninth column of Tab.~\ref{Momres}.
-The last source of systematics originates from the fitting model.
-The choice of the mathematical formulation of the fit function has indeed an impact on the determination of the moments~\cite{Yan18}.
-The evaluation of this systematics may however suffer from bias.
-One may try different fit functions and select the one {\it best} reproducing the experimental data, in which case the model systematics is zero independently of the bias in the definition of the {\it best} fit.
-Another approach is followed here where the best fit to experimental data is defined as any fit function featuring $\chi^2_r<3.5$, that is 20\% larger than the $\chi^2_r$ of the reference fit.
-Several functional forms were investigated: polynomial of different orders, inverse polynomial of different orders, ratio of polynomials of different orders, and constant fraction expansion with different number of parameters.
-The only functions passing the selection criteria are the inverse polynomial of order 2 in $k^2$ and a constant fraction expansion with 3 parameters.
-The error reported in the tenth column of Tab.~\ref{Momres} is the difference between the average moments extracted from the functions passing the selection criteria and the reference moments (second column of Tab.~\ref{Momres}).
+The resulting pseudo-data set is fitted with the function of Eq.~\eqref{kellymodel} to provide new parameters that are used to compute truncated moments.
+The procedure is repeated 5$\times 10^4$ times to generate the distributions of the moments from pseudo-data sets whose mean values are compared to the real data moments to yield the fit function systematics reported in the ninth column of Tab.~\ref{Momres}. {The third source of non-purely experimental systematic is attached to the normalization of experimental data (Tab.~\ref{tab_normalisationall}).
+It corresponds to the bias induced by the hypothesis that each data set may suffer from a global normalization issue as expressed by the $\eta_i$ parameters.
+The impact of this hypothesis on the determination of density moments is evaluated by comparing the $n$-order reference moments of the second column of Tab.~\ref{Momres} ($M^n_{ref.}$) with the average of the moments of each original data set ($\overline{M^n}$) defined as